A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Variational Bayesian inference for quantum estimation

 \subsection{Computational approaches}

-Unless both prior and model fit within specific classes of distributions for which Bayes rule can be treated analytically, e.g. the exponential family and conjugate priors, the integral in the denominator of Eq. \eqref{eq:bayesian} can only be computed numerically.
-There are three main numerical approaches to applying Bayes rule.
+Unless both prior and model fit within specific classes of distributions for which Bayes' rule can be treated analytically, e.g. the exponential family and conjugate priors, the integral in the denominator of Eq.~\eqref{eq:bayesian} can only be computed numerically.
+We focus on four options to apply {Bayes'} rule numerically.